ftijy/TOOFAN-XD/README.md

 LEGEND-OS

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Poject [TOOFAN-XD USERBOT](https://github.com/OPTIMUS-DEVIL/TOOFAN-XD) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by